Appomattox in Appomattox County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker and monument is listed in this topic list: War, US Civil.
 A significant historical date for this entry is April 10, 1905.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Raine Cemetery and Monument (within shouting distance of this marker); North Carolina (about 500 feet away, measured in a direct line); a different marker also named North Carolina Monument (about 700 feet away); A Strategic Delay (about 800 feet away); Appomattox Court House Confederate Cemetery (approx. 0.2 miles away); Raine Memorial (approx. 0.2 miles away); Appomattox (approx. 0.2 miles away); Confederate Cemetery (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Raine Cemetery and Monument (within shouting distance of this marker); "It is a terrible thing to be killed on the last day of the war." (about 400 feet away, measured in a direct line); Lee's Last Attack (about 500 feet away); North Carolina (about 500 feet away); a different marker also named North Carolina Monument (about 700 feet away); A Strategic Delay (about 800 feet away); Appomattox Court House Confederate Cemetery (approx. 0.2 miles away); Raine Memorial (approx. 0.2 miles away).
 Touch for a list and map of all markers in Appomattox.

 Related marker.
 Click here for another marker that is related to this marker.
 The North Carolina Monument